spack/spack/lib/spack/docs/packaging_guide.rst

 depending on whether the resource is a file or directory and whether the target already exists as a directory:

-* If ``placement`` ends with a ``/`` and the resource is a single file (or if it expands to one file) then ``placement`` is assumed to specify a directory and the resource file is placed in that directory
+* If placement ends with a ``/`` it is assumed that the resource should keep its name and be placed in the target directory.
-* If ``placement`` does not end with a ``/`` and the resource is a single file, then it is assumed that the resource file should be renamed.
-One exception is if the target is a directory which already exists; in that case the resource is in the target directory with its original name.
-* If the resource is a directory and the target exists as a directory, the files in the resource directory are moved to the target directory.
+* If placement does not end with a ``/``, it is assumed that the resource should be renamed.
+One exception is if the target already exists as an empty directory.
+In this case if the resource is a single file, it is placed in the directory; if the resource is a directory (or an exploding tarball) then all files in the resource are placed in the target directory.

-* If the resource is a directory or an exploding tarball and the target path does not exist, it is assumed that all files in the resource directory should be placed in a directory specified by the target path.
+If the resource is a directory (or an exploding tarball) and you want to relocate different files in the resource to different locations, you can specify ``placement`` as a dictionary.
+The keys of the dictionary refer to files inside the expanded resource directory.
+The above rules apply for each key/target pair.

 .. _license: